-If a person is going to work in a school, regardless of the job role, they will require a criminal record check because they will be working in an environment with a vulnerable group.
+If a person is going to work in a school, they will require a criminal record check regardless of the job role.
+This is because they’ll be working in an environment with a vulnerable group.

 School governors are required by law to carry out an Enhanced DBS check and the school where they govern would have to request the disclosure for the individual.
 The check would require regulated activity with children because they are still deemed as a vulnerable group.